Scroll down the page to find a couple of quizzes. Then click to check the answers

 5. Name a computer virus named after a military trick used in the Trojan War.

-- Where does the ostrich come from and how do you think it travelled to Mykenai?
+- Where does the ostrich in the opening chapters of Murder at Mykenai come from, and how do you think it travelled to Mykenai?

 - Why does Odysseus want to make a sword, in Ch 8?
 Do you think the reason he gives the other boys is the true one?